jarryll/yours-locally/post-mortem.md

   * Communicate more and be clear on the call to action before starting on a task.
   * Before adding any features, be sure of solving the edge cases before deploying the feature to the app.
+  * More robust testing and better error handling - should be a priority rather than an afterthought.
+  * Planning the authentication methods could have been handled better.
+Quite a bit of time was spent trying to decide on the best way to determine if a particular client was a user or a seller, and that affected many of the core functionality of our app.

 2. What in my process and approach to this project went well that we would repeat next time?

   * We had strong user stories as well as a clearly defined problem to solve.
 We were direct in our approach in defining the functions required in our MVP to solve the problem.
   * We planned out our workflow clearly via drawing an ERD diagram , creating wireframes for each of the routes and also think through the set up of the app before starting to code.
+  * Talking to my teammates when I was stuck helped me articulate and frame the problems better, and often resulted in a solution.
+  * Having more pairs of eyes on the code also made for quick debugging.

 ## Code and Code Design